Kaine Parker: Scarlet Spider solo series

 Scarlet Spider vol. 2 #1 variant cover.
 Art by Mark Bagley.

 Having been cured of his mutation, but not his spider-powers, Kaine assumes the Scarlet Spider mantle and moves to Houston.
 Although planning to simply pass through the city and move on to Mexico, he is distracted when he discovered a human trafficking ring.
 Kaine saves Aracely Penalba, a girl who was smuggled into America, and decides to protect her.

 Shortly after, Aracely has prophetic dreams concerning the Sixth Creation, Aztlán, her missing parents, gods, a talking coyote, and the rise of Mictlān.
 She and Kaine are attacked by the Lobo Brothers, the criminals behind her abduction, who intend to kill her to begin the Sixth Creation.
-During the fight, Aracely escapes, but Kaine is beaten and eventually killed.
+During the fight, Aracely escapes, but Kaine is beaten and killed.
 His spirit encounters the Other, embraces her power, and is reborn as a monstrous spider creature.
 Aracely restores Kaine to his human form and proclaims him as her "champion", though he retains his connection to the Other.
 The two later join the New Warriors.

 Spider-Verse

-During the Spider-Verse storyline, Kaine is with the New Warriors when they are attacked by Daemos of the Inheritors.
-As Daemos realizes that Kaine is the current receptacle of the Other and plans to absorb his essence, he is confronted by several alternate universe versions of Spider-Man, including Old Man Spider-Man, Spider-Man of Earth-70105, and Spider-Woman of Earth-65.
-Kaine escapes into a portal to Earth-13, also known as the Safe Zone.
+During the Spider-Verse storyline, Kaine is with the New Warriors in Eastern Europe when they are attacked by Daemos of the Inheritors.
+Daemos realizes that Kaine is the current receptacle of the Other and that his energy can sustain him for several days.
+Daemos is attacked by a multiversal group of Spiders, including Old Man Spider-Man, Spider-Man of Earth-70105 (Bruce Banner), and Spider-Woman of Earth-65.
+After Daemos breaks Banner's spine, Kaine escapes through a portal to Earth-13, also known as the Safe Zone.

+The Spiders learn that the Inheritors have mastered cloning technology, allowing them to continuously be reborn in clone bodies with their memories intact.
+Kaine, Ben Reilly, and Black Widow attack the Inheritors' cloning facility and kill Jennix, only for her to be resurrected.
+After realizing that the top of the Baxter Building is a receiver that enables the Inheritors to be resurrected, Ben sacrifices himself to remove the Inheritors' safety net.
+Kaine takes off to Loomworld to face the Inheritors alone.

-While battling the Inheritors, Kaine kills Solus, the group's patriarch.
+After confronting the Inheritors, Kaine kills Solus, the group's patriarch.
 In retaliation, Morlun kills Kaine in his monstrous spider form by ripping off one of his arms and impaling him in the skull.
 After Karn becomes the Master Weaver and returns all the spiders to their home universes, a human hand bursts out of Kaine's husk, revealing that he is still alive.